rohan-paul/student-management-CRUD-api/README.md

-Bare bone CRUD REST Api app for a student management system with mLab.
+Bare bone REST API implementation with CRUD ops for a student management system (mongo running in mLab).
+No authentication.

 A live version running [here at Heroku](https://fierce-sierra-18214.herokuapp.com/)